Scoot App

 Smart Badging

 The “smart badge” was our answer to the name tag seen in physical events - but it’s also so much more than that.
-One the smart badge you can learn a lot about each participant, you can use that information to search and find users based on badge information, and from the smart badge, you can locate where that attended is in the room, start a chat with them, or teleport to their location
+With the smart badge you can learn a lot about each participant, and search, filter , visualize, and find users based on badge information.
+From the smart badge, you can locate where that attendee is in the room, start a chat with them, or teleport to their location.

 Stage Magic

 Stage magic was our formal presentation experience.
-I designed and shipped the vast majority of best features that other presentation experiences had - but also leveraged the personal data we were collecting to allow users to better engage as meeting participants through sorting and being able to visualize information - look for the tab labeled “favorites” and “team”, as well as the colors around the rings.
+I designed and shipped the vast majority of best features that other presentation experiences had - but also leveraged the badge data we were collecting to allow users to better engage as meeting participants through sorting and visualizing information - look for the tab labeled “favorites” and “team”, as well as the colors around the rings.
 Those are just two examples of leveraging that data.

 Special Access Groups and Dynamic Group Sizing